artarf/googleapis-dwd/README.md

 ## Alternative approach

 You can utilize Application Default Credentials, but force it to use your json file.
-To be a good citizen, store your json file contents in Secret Manager.
+To be a good citizen, store your entire json file contents in Secret Manager.

 Then, in your deployment...